handsontable/handsontable/docs/content/guides/columns/column-filter.md

 ## Enable filtering

-To enable the filtering interface for all columns, you need to do two things: first, set the `filters` property to `true`, and second, enable the interface by setting the `columnMenu` property to `true` as well.
+To enable the filtering interface for all columns, you need to do two things:

+1. Set the `filters` option to `true`.
+2. Enable the interface by setting the `columnMenu` option to `true`.

-Enabling the filters property without the interface can be useful if you plan to create your own custom interface for filtering by using the API.
+Enabling the `filters` option without the interface can be useful if you plan to create your own custom interface for filtering by using the API.

 ::: only-for javascript